mendix/docs/content/en/docs/refguide/modeling/application-logic/microflows-and-nanoflows/nanoflows/error-handling-in-nanoflows.md

 * **Abort** (which is the default)
 * **Custom without rollback**

-With the **Custom without rollback** option, you can draw an additional flow from the block and then mark this flow as the error handler flow.
+With the **Custom without rollback** option, you can draw an additional flow from the supported nanoflow elements (activities, decisions, etc.) and then mark this flow as the error handler flow.
 The **Custom without rollback** option does not roll back the objects.
 After you select a flow as the error handler, it will appear this way:

 {{< figure src="/attachments/refguide/modeling/application-logic/microflows-and-nanoflows/events/error-event/custom-without-rollback-nanoflows.png" alt="selected error handler" >}}